-We use the regret to evaluate the performance of the online optimization algorithm.
-Compared with \cite{ydm}, which studied the non-regularized decentralized online linear regression problem and assumed the graph to be fixed, strongly connected and balanced, we consider the decentralized online regularized linear regression algorithm over the random time-varying graphs.
+We use the regret to evaluate the performance of the decentralized optimization algorithm, which has been investigated in \cite{Aydm} and \cite{AASBedi}-\cite{ARDixit}.
+Yuan \emph{et al}. \cite{Aydm} studied the non-regularized decentralized online linear regression problem over the fixed graph.
+Bedi \emph{et al}. \cite{AASBedi} considered the multi-agent stochastic optimization problems with constraints in heterogeneous networks.
+Dixit \emph{et al}. \cite{ARDixit} studied the decentralized online dynamic optimization problems over deterministic and time-varying graphs.
+Compared with \cite{Aydm} and \cite{AASBedi}-\cite{ARDixit}, which assumed the graphs to be deterministic, strongly connected and balanced, we consider the decentralized online regularized linear regression algorithm over the random time-varying graphs, and our techniques are helpful to further study the optimization problems over random time-varying graphs.
 We prove that the upper bound of the regret is $\mathcal O(T^{1-\tau}\ln T)$, where $\tau\in (0.5,1)$ is a constant depending on the decaying algorithm gains.

 The rest of this paper is organized as follows.
-Section II proposes the decentralized online regularized linear regression algorithm.
-Section III gives the main results, including the convergence analysis of the algorithm and the analysis of the regret upper bound.
-Section IV gives the numerical examples.
+Section II proposes the algorithm.
+Section III gives the convergence analysis.
+Section IV gives some numerical examples.
 Section V concludes the full paper and gives some future topics.